-If you’re on your way to the snowy Norwegian resort of Myrkdalen, why not stop by the fabulous Bergen?
+If you’re on your way to the snowy Norwegian ski resort of Myrkdalen, why not stop by the fabulous Bergen?
 Situated on the country’s western coast, Norway’s second-largest city has plenty to offer whistle-stop visitors.
 Bergen has a rich cultural history that goes all the way back to the year 1070.
 Here’s our guide to 48 hours in Bergen.

 Start your first day with a self-guided walking tour around the city’s downtown area.
 Begin on Lille Ovregaten, with its flower-strewn squares, and wander to Bergen cathedral, which is well worth a visit.
 Recorded as far back as 1181, it’s dedicated to Saint Olave and today is an acoustically ideal venue for concerts.
 Look out for Tanks School, the renowned composer Edvard Grieg’s alma mater, as you stroll towards the harbour.
 At the far end, you’ll spot the prominent Rosenkrantz Tower and Håkon’s Hall of the 13th century Bergenhus fortress.

-Visit the city’s outdoor fish market, Fisketorget, where you’ll find impressive displays of fish in the covered hall and plenty of places to stop for a bite or two.
+Following this, visit the city’s outdoor fish market, Fisketorget, where you’ll find impressive displays of fish in the covered hall and plenty of places to stop for a bite or two.

 The city is flanked by mountains, fjords and glaciers from every angle.
 In the afternoon, take the Fløibanen funicular up Mount Fløyen for the best of the views.
 Wander down one of the many hiking trails will take you back to the city centre, winding along cobbled streets lined with quaint wooden houses.